Sam Finnikin describes his experience of being a NICE Scholar

 Richard is a GP in London and an honorary clinical research fellow at Department of Primary Care and Public Health at Imperial College London.
 His main research interest is in sexual and reproductive health.
 He recently completed an NIHR In-Practice Fellowship to examine contraception and abortions data using electronic health records from general practices (Clinical Practice Research Datalink – CPRD).

-As a NICE Scholar, he will explore the barriers and facilitators to
+As a NICE Scholar, he will explore the barriers and facilitators to implement our guidance on

 Patient Safety & Quality Manager